Florent1711/holbertonschool-web_front_end/CSS_advanced/README.md

     • Set the color of the background to the variable color-primary
     • Text should not be decorated at all
 Does not need to pass w3c

+styles/25-style.css - Based on styles/24-style.css
+Add custom properties to the root selector in the css file
+    • Name: button-display, Value: inline-block
+    • Name: button-padding, Value: 1.5rem 3rem
+    • Name: button-border, Value: 0.2rem solid var(--color-primary)
+    • Name: button-color, Value: color-black
+    • Name: button-text-decoration, Value: none
+    • Name: button-font-size, Value: font-size-large
+    • Name: button-hover-color, Value: color-white
+    • Name: button-hover-text-decoration, Value: none
+    • Name: button-hover-background, Value: color-primary Add these selectors after the selector for anchor links in active state:
+    • Create the button class selector
+        -set the display of the button to the variable button-display -Add padding all around with the variable button-padding -Style the border with the variable button-border -Set the size of fonts to the variable button-font-size -Set the foreground color to the variable button-color -Decorated text should have the value of the variable button-text-decoration
+    • Create the hover state of the button class selector -Set the foreground color value to the variable button-hover-color -Decorated text should have the value of the variable button-hover-text-decoration -Use the value of the variable button-hover-background for the background
+    • In [data-section-theme="dark"], add the variable
+        -create a custom property button-color pointing to the variable color-white Does not have to pass w3c